Middle school: United States

-In the United States, middle schools are educational institutions for students between the ages of 11 and 14 years and comprise grades six to eight with some including grade five.
+In the United States, middle schools are educational institutions for students typically between the ages of 10 and 14 years and comprise grades six to eight with some including grade five.
 Junior high schools are educational institutions for students between the ages of 12 and 15 years and comprise grades seven to nine.
 However, some junior high schools and middle schools have established models for grades seven and eight.

 The junior high school concept was introduced in 1909, in Columbus, Ohio.
 Junior high schools were created for "bridging the gap between the elementary and the high school", an emphasis credited to Charles W. Eliot.
 In the late 19th century and early 20th century, most American elementary schools had grades 1 through 8 (and 8 or earlier was often the last year of school for many students, who then went to work), and this organization still exists, where some concepts of middle school organization have been adapted to the intermediate grades.
 As time passed, the junior high school concept increased quickly as new school districts proliferated, or systems modernized buildings and curricula.
 This expansion continued through the 1960s.
 Jon Wiles, author of Developing Successful K–8 Schools: A Principal's Guide, said that "a major problem" for the original model was "the inclusion of the ninth grade", because of the lack of instructional flexibility, due to the requirement of having to earn high school credits in the ninth grade and that "the fully adolescent ninth grader in junior high school did not seem to belong with the students experiencing the onset of puberty".